 All the genetic information we pass on to our children is contained in complex deoxyribonucleic acid (DNA) strands called genes which are packaged into chromosomes in all human cells.
 The individual genes are too small to be seen but the chromosomes can be seen under the microscope.
 Genes determine personal characteristics such as hair colour, eye colour, height and even whether we get certain disorders.
 There are 23 pairs of chromosome in each cell – 22 numbered pairs (called autosomes) that are the same in men and women and one pair of sex chromosomes - The X and Y chromosomes, which determine if a baby is a boy or a girl.

-Fig. 1 - Autosomal dominant deafness
+Fig. 1 – Autosomal recessive hearing loss

-A dominant gene (H) always has an effect on the child but a recessive gene (h) effect will be hidden unless it is present in both copies of the gene pair.
+A dominant gene (H) has an effect on the child but a recessive gene (h) effect will be hidden unless it is present in both copies of the gene pair.
 Many cases of hearing loss are caused by recessive genes.
 The child inherits one recessive gene (h) from each parent.
 Usually the parents have normal hearing as they have one working copy of the gene (H) for normal hearing in addition to the hearing loss copy of the gene (h).
 Each carrier parent has a profile Hh.

 As you can see in Fig. 2 In families with autosomal recessive hearing loss, there are four possible ways in which genes can be passed on to a baby.
 This couple have a one-in-four chance of having a child with hearing loss in each pregnancy.